 And if you want to persist the PATH variable, you have to edit the .bashrc file and add type it like this:

-There is a useful trick that some sysadmins do which is adding a period . to the path variable so the shell will search for an executable in the current directory you are in wherever you are.
+There is a useful trick but RISKY that some sysadmins do which is adding a period . to the path variable.
+By doing this, the shell will search for executables in the current directory you are in wherever you are.

 This is relatively risky, you might give the attacker the opportunity to run a malicious script or malware in his current directory, so if you do this trick, you should know what you are doing.

-When you log into the Linux system, the bash shell starts as a login shell.
-The login shell looks.
+After logging onto the system, the shell starts as a login shell.
+The shell searches for some files to process.